blackberry/VSPlugin/README.md

 ##Build requirements
 Install
+* [Microsoft Visual Studio Professional 2013 SDK] (http://www.microsoft.com/en-us/download/details.aspx?id=40758)

+or

 * [Microsoft Visual Studio Professional 2012 SDK] (http://www.microsoft.com/en-us/download/details.aspx?id=30668)

 or

-* [Microsoft Visual Studio Professional 2013 SDK] (http://www.microsoft.com/en-us/download/details.aspx?id=40758)
+* [Microsoft Visual Studio Professional 2010 SDK] (http://www.microsoft.com/en-us/download/details.aspx?id=21835)

 Please note, that currently there is a bug in DIA SDK of Visual Studio 2013.
 If Visual Studio 2013 is installed on a machine, where Visual Studio 2012 did already existed, DIA SDK will be by placed inside it.